 What can I do in the mid to long term?

 First off, start looking at what financial support you are entitled to from the Government.
 Your financial advisor or accountant can help with that as it may take time to get the ball rolling.
-Here are some tips to help when looking to the future.

 Don’t forget we are here to help, if you are looking for further training or information on additional functionality within simPRO please get in touch.
 Contact simPRO.